laravel-doctrine/docs/orm/config-migrator.md

     ]

-**Use [`MitchellMigrator`](https://github.com/laravel-doctrine/orm/blob/master/src/Console/ConfigMigrations/MitchellMigrator.php) as a reference.**
+**Use ["MitchellMigrator"](https://github.com/laravel-doctrine/orm/blob/master/src/Console/ConfigMigrations/MitchellMigrator.php) as a reference.**

-## Add Your Migrator to `ConvertConfigCommand`
+## Add Your Migrator to "ConvertConfigCommand"

-Finally, instantiate your Migrator and add a case for it in [`ConvertConfigCommand`](https://github.com/laravel-doctrine/orm/blob/master/src/Console/ConvertConfigCommand.php).
+Finally, instantiate your Migrator and add a case for it in ["ConvertConfigCommand"](https://github.com/laravel-doctrine/orm/blob/master/src/Console/ConvertConfigCommand.php).